 Today, and every other day, let us remember to practice the sharing of love through the use of art!

 What about you?
 How are you going to celebrate your Valentine’s Date?
 Which of the creative valentine’s date ideas mentioned above is your favourite one?
 Do you think these activities may be useful in maintaining a healthy relationship?
-If you have any comments or suggestions at all, let us know in the comments section below!
-We are all ears!
+If you have any comments or suggestions at all, let me know in the comments section below!
+I am all ears!

 Ardak Kassenova is mother, artist and ZenART Supplies co-founder.
 “My heart and soul were always with Art, and since my childhood as long as I remember myself, I was dreaming to be an artist.
 I was painting after work, when I had time, and teaching myself through the books, videos, visiting art galleries and museums.
 I’ve been very curious about different techniques and styles, and therefore accumulated knowledge and experience on a variety of mediums”.